marbatlle/multiAffinity/docs/usage.md

     -i MolTI-DREAM - Modularity sets Newman modularity resolution parameter on molTI-DREAM *(default is 1)* -j MolTI-DREAM - Louvain    switches to randomized Louvain on molTI-DREAM and sets num. of randomizations *(default is 5)*
+    -m Minimal community nodes  minimum number of nodes required to describe a community *(default is 7)*

 If you are unsure of which Modularity value to set for your chosen network layers of study, you may be able to find the optimal value by using https://github.com/marbatlle/Optimize-Mod-Resolution.